alphagov/govuk-design-system/src/components/task-list/index.md

 If there are a lot of tasks to complete, you might find that grouping them makes it easier for users to understand and plan what they need to do.
 Tasks can be grouped into separate task lists on a page.
 Give each task list a short heading that clearly explains the grouping.

-Read the [complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on grouping tasks.
+Read the [Complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on grouping tasks.

 ### Statuses

 Statuses use colour and a short descriptor to give users a quick overview of how much of the task list they have completed, and how much is left to do.

-Read the [complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on status colours and text.
+Read the [Complete multiple tasks pattern guidance](/patterns/complete-multiple-tasks/) for more information on status colours and text.

 ## Research on this component